performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Data Structures
 ^^^^^^^^^^^^^^^

-data structures pmLabel structureIn any PMDA that supports labels at any level of the hierarchy, each individual label (one name:value pair) requires a ``pmLabel`` structure as shown in `example_title <#Z975964618nat>`__:
+In any PMDA that supports labels at any level of the hierarchy, each individual label (one name:value pair) requires a ``pmLabel`` structure as shown in `example_title <#Z975964618nat>`__: